Whitson’s Impasto Plaster -special effects for furniture and more.

 Impasto Plaster on furniture

-The plaster has been made to be flexible unlike the original lime or marble plaster that is commonly used for those beautiful wall finishes.
-Whitson’s Impasto plaster is flexible! so it is perfect for furniture.
-One of the bonuses of it being an acrylic plaster is you don’t need a special primer, just normal prep, and away you go.
+The plaster has been made to be flexibl,e unlike the original lime or marble plaster that is commonly used for those beautiful wall finishes.
+Whitson’s Impasto plaster is flexible!
+So it is perfect for furniture.
+One of the bonuses of it being an acrylic plaster is that you don’t need a special primer, just normal prep, and away you go.
 Cait demonstrates how flexible it is!

 Watch the Plaster Masterclass